-- 1. This section deals with an important area of software contracting.
+- This section deals with an important area of software contracting.
 It is an area affected by federal intellectual property law rules and also characterized by both, extensively negotiated contracts as well as very informal relationships.
 In many cases, the licensor-developer is a smaller firm dealing with larger companies.
-The section is specifically limited to development contracts relating to computer programs. - 2.
-Federal copyright law provides that, unless there is an express transfer of the copyright in a writing, copyright ownership remains in the developer, rather than the client for whom the developer worked.
+The section is specifically limited to development contracts relating to computer programs.
+The section has been controversial in that it attempts to develop contract themes that reflect what would be the most likely expectation of the parties in development contract and rules that provide a sound basis for allocating rights between the developer and client in the absence of addressing two important issues.
+The section creates an implied license for the client who does not have documentation capable of obtaining ownership rights under copyright law and creates an implied license in development tools for the developer who needs those tools to continue in business. - 2 Federal copyright law provides that, unless there is an express transfer of the copyright in a writing, copyright ownership remains in the developer, rather than the client for whom the developer worked.
 The copyright rule was adopted after substantial deliberation and placed in the 1976 Copyright Act.
 It sets the background for default rules in this section.
 In addition, the default rules seek to balance the interests of the developer in continuing in business with the interests of the client in obtaining a right to use the information developed for it.
-In many cases, retention of rights in elements of a developed program is critical for the developer who will reuse program components and routines in subsequent projects. - 3.
-Subsection (b)(1)(A) states a default rule that corresponds to copyright law rules about ownership.
+In many cases, retention of rights in elements of a developed program is critical for the developer who will reuse program components and routines in subsequent projects. - Subsection (b)(1)(A) states a default rule that corresponds to copyright law rules about ownership.
 In the absence of an employment relationship, ownership remains in the creative individual or company unless the contract expressly provides for a transfer of that ownership to the client (licensee).
 This rule states an important premise relating to the rights of the individual or other small developer to retain the primary rights in its intellectual work product unless it specifically and clearly transfers those rights.
 This policy reflect federal intellectual property law and protects small developers.
 Subsection (b)(1)(B), however, ameliorates the possibility of an adverse impact due to a misunderstanding by providing what amounts to an implied license for the client.
 The license is non-exclusive.
 A critical issue needs to be resolved about the scope of the license, with the two alternatives being to make the rights unrestricted or to limit the implied license to uses consistent with the developmental purposes.